gracelgilbert/hw01-noisy-terrain/README.md

 ### Sky
 To create the sky, I mapped the 2-dimensional screenspace of the back rectangle to a sphere surroudning the camera.
 Within this spherical space, I used various functions to create the sky texture and the moon.
 - To create the sky, interpolated between a color palette, going from dark purple up to icy blue.
 The blending of these colors uses a 3-dimensional worley based FBM, creating a cloudy feel.
 For the sky, I scaled down the screen space in the y direction in order to flatten out the FBM pattern. this make the clouds look elongated.
+I added time as a uniform variable, and used it to animate the FBM clouds to the left, to look as if they are gliding along the sky.
 - For the moon texture, I layered various frequencies and distributions of FBM and Worley noise.
 The base color is a light gray.
 On top of that is a medium gray tone with a soft FBM evenly distributed to create an overal texture.
 On top of that is a darker gray mapped by the sum of a Worley Noise pattern and an FBM pattern.
 I modified this map by taking the absolute value of the cubic interpolation of the grayscale, which created a peak in the distribution.
 This sharpened the darks in a way that created a lunar-esque texture.
+I faded the moon into the sky to look like it was in more the distance rather than placed in front of the sky.
+The fade is scaled by a gradient, appearing more faded at the bottome of the moon and a brighter moon at the top.
 ![](MoonDistributionFunction.png)
 <p align="center">
   The distribution used to modify noise pattern for dark spots